ovh/docs/pages/platform/public-cloud/increasing_public_cloud_quota/guide.en-ca.md

 #### Increasing your resources quota manually

-This procedure allows you to manually request a quota increase and validate with an upfront payment (Public Cloud credit).
+This procedure allows you to manually request a quota increase and validate it with an upfront payment (Public Cloud credit).

 Log in to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca) and switch to the `Public Cloud`{.action} section.
 Click on `Quota and Regions`{.action} in the left-hand sidebar.